y-neck/opus/README.md

 ## Features

-- [ ] Manage your different projects and team members
+- [x] Manage your different projects and team members
-- [ ] Manage tasks and assign them to members
+- [x] Create and assign tasks to team members
-- [x] Get an overview over all your tasks in the different projects
 - [x] Set deadlines for tasks
+- [x] Get an overview of all your tasks across projects
 - [x] Manage links to all your files on different platforms
+- [x] Install as web application on your device
 - [ ] Chat with your team members
-- [ ] Install as web application on your device
+- [ ] Receive project updates and invites directly in your inbox
+- [ ] Track project progress with a timeline

 ## Installation